Lisa Vanderpump

-Lisa Jane Vanderpump (born 15 September 1960) is an English television personality and actress.
-She initially gained fame as a main cast member on The Real Housewives of Beverly Hills from 2010 until 2019.
-Vanderpump parlayed her Housewives fame into multiple reality television shows of which she is the focus.
-She has been a cast member and an executive producer on Bravo's Vanderpump Rules, which launched in 2013 and was the first spinoff of the Housewives show.
-In 2021, she starred in E!'s Overserved with Lisa Vanderpump and on Peacock's Vanderpump Dogs.
-Vanderpump Villa launched on Hulu in 2024.
+Lisa Jane Vanderpump (born 15 September 1960) is an English restaurateur, businesswoman and television personality.
+She initially gained fame as a main cast member on The Real Housewives of Beverly Hills, which she starred in from 2010 until 2019.
+Since emigrating to the United States from the United Kingdom, Vanderpump has been in the restaurant industry, along with her husband Ken Todd.
+Her West Hollywood, California restaurant and lounge, SUR (short for Sexy Unique Restaurant), along with its staff, are the premise to Bravo's Vanderpump Rules (2013–present), in which she is a cast member and executive producer.

-Vanderpump and her husband, Ken Todd, have owned restaurants, bars, and clubs across the United Kingdom and the United States, including SUR Restaurant & Lounge, Villa Blanca, and Tom Tom.
+Other producing television projects include E!'s Overserved with Lisa Vanderpump, Peacock's Vanderpump Dogs (both 2021), and Hulu's Vanderpump Villa (2024–present), all of which she executively produced.

+Vanderpump is an animal rights activist and the founder of The Vanderpump Dog Foundation, a 501(c)(3) non-profit animal rescue organization that works with domestic and international fronts.

 Early life

-Lisa Jane Vanderpump was born in Dulwich, London, on 15 September 1960, as the younger of two children to ad agency art director John Vanderpump and his wife, Jean.
-She had one older brother, Mark, who was a DJ and businessman.
+Lisa Jane Vanderpump was born in Dulwich, London. on 15 September 1960, Her father was an art director at an advertising agency.
+She had one twin brother, Mark, who was a DJ and businessman.
 Vanderpump started ballet lessons at three.
 She attended Riverston School in Lee Green, South London.
 She was enrolled in the Corona Academy drama school at the age of nine.

 By the age of 19, she had a flat in Fulham, West London.
 Vanderpump says she was financially self-sufficient after leaving home, with "just a good education and a kick in the arse."